Compact Binary Systems Waveform Generation with Generative Pre-trained Transformer: Abstract

 \section{Abstract}

-Space-based gravitational wave detection is one of the most anticipated gravitational wave (GW) detection projects in the next decade, which will detect abundant compact binary systems.
-However, the precise prediction of space GW waveforms remains unexplored.
-To solve the data processing difficulty in the increasing waveform complexity caused by detectors’ response and second-generation time-delay interferometry (TDI 2.0), an interpretable pre-trained large model named \textbf{CBS-GPT} (\textbf{C}ompact \textbf{B}inary \textbf{S}ystems Waveform Generation with \textbf{G}enerative \textbf{P}re-trained \textbf{T}ransformer) is proposed.
-For compact binary system waveforms, three models were trained to predict the waveforms of massive black hole binary (MBHB), extreme mass-ratio inspirals (EMRIs), and galactic binary (GB), achieving prediction accuracies of 98\%, 91\%, and 99\%, respectively.
-The CBS-GPT model exhibits notable interpretability, with its hidden parameters effectively capturing the intricate information of waveforms, even with complex instrument response and a wide parameter range.
-Our research demonstrates the potential of large pre-trained models in gravitational wave data processing, opening up new opportunities for future tasks such as gap completion, GW signal detection, and signal noise reduction.
+Space-based gravitational wave (GW) detection is one of the most anticipated GW detection projects in the next decade, which promises to detect abundant compact binary systems.
+At present, deep learning methods have not been widely explored for GW waveform generation and extrapolation.
+To solve the data processing difficulty and the increasing waveform complexity caused by the detector's response and second-generation time-delay interferometry (TDI 2.0), an interpretable pre-trained large model named \textbf{CBS-GPT} (\textbf{C}ompact \textbf{B}inary \textbf{S}ystems Waveform Generation with \textbf{G}enerative \textbf{P}re-trained \textbf{T}ransformer) is proposed.
+For compact binary system waveforms, three models were trained to predict the waveforms of massive black hole binaries (MBHB), extreme mass-ratio inspirals (EMRIs), and galactic binaries (GB), achieving prediction accuracies of at most 99\%, 91\%, and 99\%, respectively.
+The CBS-GPT model exhibits notable generalization and interpretability, with its hidden parameters effectively capturing the intricate information of waveforms, even with the complex instrument response and a wide parameter range.
+Our research demonstrates the potential of large models in the GW realm, opening up new opportunities and guidance for future researches such as complex waveforms generation, gap completion, and deep learning model design for GW science.